 Why I am no longer pro-Israel, nor pro-Arab, but pro-human.

 My departure from Christian Zionism and the movement to a more balanced perspective began after a conversation with a man who called himself Brother David.
 He was living on the Mount of Olives as part of a controversial group that was waiting, praying and encouraging the end of the world to come.
 They called themselves the House of Prayer.
 While waiting for a Jerusalem Christian Assembly Church1 service to begin, I asked Brother David “Did you hear about the Arab riot?”
 This was in regards to a violent riot in Bethlehem that had ended with military intervention the day before.
-He replied with a sudden look of happiness and emphatically stated, “soon they won’t be with us anymore”.
-His words alluded to an assumption many evangelical circles hold that any opposition to the modern State of Israel are enemies to God.
-These enemies are pre-ordained to be destroyed.
+He replied with a sudden look of happiness and emphatically stated, “soon they won’t be with us anymore.”
+His words alluded to an assumption many evangelical circles hold that any opposition to the modern State of Israel is God’s enemy and pre-ordained for destruction.

-I was of the same opinion at the time, but when he verbalized these beliefs, It shocked and deeply troubled me by what those words really meant.
+I was of the same opinion at the time, but when he verbalized these beliefs, it shocked and deeply troubled me by what those words realistically meant.
 In Canada, these thoughts were a combination of my active imagination, a heavy dose of apocalyptic literature, and over-simplification.
 Israel is thousands of miles away.
 The black and white belief of a righteous Israel with unrighteous enemies poised to destroy the chosen people never seemed to hurt anyone, but now it was apparent these ideas did serious harm.
-To imagine saying to an Arab that his opposition to Israeli policies is a foretold doom and thus already write him off, or to not care when their homes were demolished by an Israeli edict of some form, or to see a Palestinian child sleep alone under a desolate tree, or catch a glimpse of an Arab family living in poverty and not care because “soon they are going to be gone anyways” was not right.
-On the contrary, my beliefs were fostering injustice, hatred and prejudice.
+It is hard to imagine saying to an Arab that his opposition to Israeli policies is a foretold doom and thus already write him off.
+Nor could I remain callous when an Israeli edict of some form demolished their homes, or to see a Palestinian child sleep alone under a desolate tree and look the other way and do nothing.
+It also felt inhumane to catch a glimpse of an Arab family living in poverty and not care because “soon they are going to be gone anyways”.
+My humanity cried out for justice and fairness.
+Instead, my beliefs were fostering injustice, hatred, and prejudice.

-Having been surrounded by an Arab populace, my preconceptions were challenged.
+Having been surrounded by an Arab populace challenged my preconceptions.
 These were real people.
 It forced me to change, and I wondered about myself and evangelicals as a whole.
 How have we gotten this so wrong?

-This was a hard topic to work through and likely one of the biggest lessons I learned while hitchhiking and busing in Israel; discovering that one of the greatest sins is the person or society being convinced they are doing and propagating a good, such as those trying to manufacture events to encourage fulfillment of perceived end-time prophecies, but instead are bearers of ignorance, hatred, and injustice.
+This was a hard topic to work through and likely one of the biggest lessons I learned while hitchhiking and busing in Israel.
+The discovery that one of the greatest sins is the person or society convinced they are doing and propagating a good, such as those trying to manufacture events to encourage fulfillment of perceived end-time prophecies, but instead are bearers of ignorance, hatred, and injustice.